ibericode/mailchimp-for-wordpress/readme.txt

 = How do I add a Captcha to my forms? =
 Install the [BWS Captcha](https://wordpress.org/plugins/captcha/) plugin, then use `[captcha]` inside your form mark-up.

+= How do I add a checkbox to my Events Manager booking form? = Add a checkbox field to your booking form and name it `mc4wp-subscribe`.

+Optionally, add more MailChimp fields by prefixing the MailChimp list field name with `mc4wp-`, eg `mc4wp-website`.

 = Why does the checkbox not show up at my comment form? = Your theme probably does not support the necessary comment hook this plugin uses to add the checkbox to your comment form.
 You can manually place the checkbox by placing the following code snippet inside the form tags of your theme's comment form.